About

 She is the creator/writer/producer of the multi-award-winning and internationally viewed Western series, THURSTON, and recipient of the Mary Marlin Fisher Playwriting Award, an American Association of University Women Educational Foundation playwriting grant, a Shubert Fellowship, and a Maryland State Arts Council Individual Artist Award in Playwriting.
 She was twice named Faculty of the Year at Northern Virginia Community College, where she is now Professor Emerita of Theatre.

 She has earned degrees in psychology from Boston College, Loyola University Maryland, and Hofstra University and an MFA from Carnegie Mellon University’s School of Drama.
-She is a member of Mystery Writers of America, Sisters in Crime, The Dramatists Guild, and other professional writing organizations.
-Kathryn lives in Reston, Virginia with her husband and frequent collaborator, Paul Awad, and their rescue cats, Maggie and Andy.
+She is Vice President of the Chesapeake Chapter of Sisters in Crime and a member of Mystery Writers of America, the Short Mystery Fiction Society, The Dramatists Guild, and Mensa.
+Kathryn lives in Virginia with her husband and frequent collaborator and their rescue cats.